techleadpro/kantox/README.md

 # kantox

 This is solution to the kantox technical evaluation.
-The application is built like command line app and since use of Db is not required, the use of JSON and File class was used for persistance.
+The application is built like command-line app and since use of Db is not required, the use of JSON and File class was used for persistance.
 The online store implements the functionality of the application.
 Addtional: Two sync versions was created with e-speak gem for voice automation.
 To install espeak refer to: https://github.com/espeak-ng/espeak-ng and https://www.atlantic.net/dedicated-server-hosting/install-espeak-on-ubuntu-20-04/